edysfy/Group_website/uxDesign.md

 <img src="supporting_images/key.png" width="600">
 </p>

 Another user suggested a 'welcome screen'.
 We decided to implement a semi-transparant view in order to keep the map present for the user's first impression.
 Below the feedback is our final implementation of this feature.
+We then didn't see the need for keeping the basic search bar on the map for non-users, so we removed it.

 <p align="center">
 <img src="supporting_images/welcome_feedback.png" width="700">